maseDevelop/tank-level-control-project/README.md

 #### PID Process Control

-Operators select a setpoint, and the system will start a draining process (if tank level is greater than the current setpoint),
+Operators select a setpoint, and the system will start a draining process (if tank level is greater than the current setpoint)

 https://github.com/user-attachments/assets/92e5e066-e661-4cb5-8761-784b87b94393